aiui Svelte Themes

 How much memory does it use?
 The companion idles around 30–50 MB.
 The underlying WebKit view loads only while a dialog is on screen.

 Does it work on Intel Macs?
-Not in v0.2.x — Apple Silicon (arm64) only.
-Intel support is on the roadmap.
+Currently Apple Silicon (arm64) only.
+Intel support isn't on the immediate roadmap — open an issue if you need it.

 Can I use aiui without Claude Desktop?
 The companion is auto-spawned by Claude Desktop via its MCP registration, so in the default setup, no. You can launch aiui.app manually though — as long as localhost:7777 is reachable, any MCP client can render dialogs.